MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-define-customer-vendor-document-layouts.md

 ---
-title: Assign Special Document Layouts to Customers or Vendors| Microsoft Docs
+title: Assign Customers or Vendors Document Layouts
-description: When custom report layouts are defined, you can select them from customer and vendor cards to specify that the selected layouts will be used for documents that you crate for the customer or vendor in question.
+description: When custom report layouts are defined, you can select them from customer and vendor cards to specify they aer used for the customer or vendor in question.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customized report, document layout, logo, personalize ms.date: 10/01/2020
+ms.search.keywords: customized report, document layout, logo, personalize ms.date: 06/24/2021
 ms.author: edupont
-ms.openlocfilehash: 493a801b381ef21a2f8265e3a59615fa21618fc1
+ms.openlocfilehash: 4b417c689c02a0252e3967379e33a88386ad694f
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5385908"
+ms.locfileid: "8147475"
 ---
 # <a name="define-document-layouts-for-customers-and-vendors"></a>Define Document Layouts for Customers and Vendors
 When custom report layouts are defined, you can select them from customer and vendor cards to specify which layouts will be used for different types of documents that you create for the customer or vendor in question.
 The value in the **Usage** field, defines which process the document layout will be used for, such as **Reminder**, **Shipment**, and **Confirmation**.